serverless/serverless/docs/deprecations.md

 Deprecation code: `AWS_API_GATEWAY_NON_APPLICABLE_SETTINGS`

-When external API Gateway resource is used and imported via `provider.apiGateway.restApiId` setting, both `provider.logs.restApi` and `provider.tracing.apiGateway` will be ignored.
-These settings are applicable only if API Gateway resource is provisioned by Serverless Framework.
+When external API Gateway resource is used and imported via `provider.apiGateway.restApiId` setting, both `provider.logs.restApi` and `provider.tracing.apiGateway` are ignored.
+In v3, an error will be thrown if these options are defined.
+Indeed, these settings are applicable only if API Gateway resource is provisioned by Serverless Framework.

 <a name="CLI_OPTIONS_SCHEMA'"><div>&nbsp;</div></a>